jomedinagomez/RAG_process/README.md

 - **Raw**: Houses the original, unprocessed data files.
 #### 2. Traditional RAG
 - **Preprocessing and Chunking**: Scripts and libraries for preprocessing and segmenting (chunking) documents.
-   - All of the approaches use Azure Document Intelligence for OCR.
+   - All of the approaches use *Azure Document Intelligence* for OCR.
+In my testing, this services has providedprovided more efficient data extraction, improved accuracy, and better integration compared to other document processing approaches/tools.
    - You can chose among different preprocessing options:
      - Markdown processing for rich, hierarchical text handling: ```This approach uses MarkdownHeaderTextSplitter.```
      - Page indexing for detailed file analysis:  ```This approach keeps the integrity of each page.```